bhklab/imgtools/docs/usage/Writers/ImplementingWriters.md

 **When to Use It**:

-- Typically called internally by `resolve_path()` but can be useful for debugging or custom path generation.
+- Typically called internally by `resolve_path()` and `preview_path()`, which handle additional validation and error handling.
+- Can be called by your class methods to generate paths without the additional context checks.

 **Example**: